mobxjs/mobx/docs/faq/related.md

 * [mobx-roof](https://github.com/mobx-roof/mobx-roof) Simple, React MVVM framework based on mobx
 * [mobx-translate](https://github.com/tomaash/mobx-translate) Simple translations library for mobx
 * [react-mobx-translatable](https://github.com/infinum/react-mobx-translatable) Make React components translatable using MobX.
 Can be used both on the server (SSR) and in the browser.
+* [mobx-logger](https://github.com/winterbe/mobx-logger) Always know what is really going on in your MobX application by logging just the right information.

 ## ...
 More